blockrepublictech/py-demux-eos/readme.md

 A good example would be if we have a charity smart contract.
-An update would be a function that maintains a record of donor contributions in a standard relation database.
+An update would be a function that maintains a record of donor contributions in a standard relational database.
 An Effect would be a function that sends a thank you email when a contribution over a certain amount is received.

 ## What new features does py-demux-eos introduce?